-A couple of days ago I shared the start of my master bedroom redo, the painting of the ceiling with Benjamin Moore White Dove in Pearl, and now we’ll move onto painting the master bedroom walls and crown molding that we installed.
+A couple of days ago I shared the start of my master bedroom redo, the painting of the ceiling with Benjamin Moore White Dove in Pearl, and now we’ll move onto painting the master bedroom walls and installing crown molding.

 After the ceiling, I painted all of the trim in the whole room using Benjamin Moore White Dove Advance (the same gallon I used in my bathroom redo to paint the trim and vanity).

-In the picture above, my husband is using a scrap piece of wood cut to size to mark the wall where the bottom of the crown molding has to sit.
-He marked the walls every two feet with a pencil around the whole room so that each piece would line up once it’s on the wall.
-After making his cuts outside on his chop saw, he put up the molding.
+To start the process we used a scrap piece of wood cut to size to mark the wall where the bottom of the crown molding would sit.
+We marked the walls every two feet with a pencil around the whole room so that each piece would line up once it’s on the wall.
+After making our cuts outside on the chop saw, we put up the molding.

-We did buy a nail gun, to use with his compressor, to make the job quicker and easier.
+We did end up buying a nail gun, to use with our compressor, to make the job quicker and easier.

-After the molding was all sanded and caulked, I got to work painting it.
+With the molding sanded and caulked, I got to work painting it.
 I used the BM White Dove that we used on all of the other trim in the room.

 Have you put up crown molding?
 What do you think is the worst part of the process?